Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Cost-of-capital valuation based on the two-step actuarial approach

 In Solvency\ II, the fair value of insurance liabilities is defined as the sum of the best estimate and the risk margin in which the latter is defined as the cost of capital needed to cover the unhedgeable risks.

 In the spirit of regulatory directives, we define a cost-of-capital valuation (CoC valuation) based on our two-step actuarial valuation.
-This CoC valuation is defined as the sum of the best estimate (expected present value) plus the risk margin (cost to cover unhedgeable risks) where the latter represents the cost of providing the SCR for actuarial risk.
+This CoC valuation is defined as the sum of the best estimate (expected present value) plus the risk margin (cost to cover unhedgeable risks) where the latter represents the cost of providing the SCR for actuarial risk. \bluebis{For a general overview of the cost-of-capital approach, we refer to \cite{wuthrich2013financial} and \cite{mohr_2011}.}

-\begin{definition}[Cost-of-capital valuation] For any claim $S \in \mathcal{C}$ and any actuarial valuation $\pi^{(2)}$, the cost-of-capital value of $S$ is defined by
+\begin{definition}[Cost-of-capital valuation] For any claim $S \in L^{\infty}(\mathcal{F})$ and any actuarial valuation $\pi^{(2)}$, the cost-of-capital value of $S$ is defined by

 with

 where $i$ is the cost-of-capital rate and $SCR$ stands for the SCR for actuarial risk. \end{definition}